OOKB/baltimorefoodhub/content/buildings/building6.md

 ---
 id: hoophouse
 title: Urban Farming
-sf: 3,300
+sf: '3,300'
-floors:
+floors: null
-ceiling:
+ceiling: null
-loading:
+loading: null
-tenants:
+tenants: null
-leased:
+leased: null
 ---

 Local sourcing at its finest year round.
 Get your hands dirty and learn what it means to grow real food from the ground up.